Cisco-Observability-TME/SplunkObs-profiling-RUM/docs/01_getting_started.md

 service name in the command below:

 ```
-$ java -javaagent:splunk-otel-javaagent-all.jar \
+$ java  \
-    -Dotel.resource.attributes=deployment.environment=workshop \
+    -Dotel.resource.attributes=deployment.environment=mkuglerr_env01 \
-    -Dotel.service.name=profiling-workshop-<xxx> \
+    -Dotel.service.name=profiling-workshop-mkuglerr \
     -jar build/libs/profiling-workshop-all.jar
 ```

-To verify that the service is working, visit http://localhost:9090.
+To verify that the service is working, visit http://yourip:9090.
 You should be met with The Door Game intro screen.
 Play through a couple of times to get the feel for the application flow... and then play many times to ensure there are enough spans to create usable Profiling data...